 - Don’t tell them to just eat something and to stop obsessing.

 - Don’t use shame or guilt to convince them to eat or change their behavior.

 - Don’t gossip to other people about what they are going through.

 - Don’t make critical or mean comments about their eating.

-What advocacy organizations exist for anorexia nervosa?
+Advocacy organizations for anorexia nervosa

 National Eating Disorders Association: The National Eating Disorders Association (NEDA) is a nonprofit organization dedicated to supporting individuals and families affected by eating disorders.
 NEDA offers our programs and services to raise awareness, build communities of support and recovery, and fund research.

 National Association of Anorexia Nervosa and Associated Disorders (ANAD): The National Association of Anorexia Nervosa and Associated Disorders (ANAD) is a non-profit organization headquartered in Illinois, providing support, awareness, advocacy, referral, education, and prevention work for people struggling with eating disorders.

 Project HEAL: Project HEAL is a non-profit organization that advocates for everyone who is seeking treatment for eating disorders, regardless of their race, income, insurance plan, age, education level, sex, or sexual orientation.
 They provide financial assistance in accessing treatment for highly motivated applicants who want to recover from an eating disorder but cannot afford to pay for treatment.
 They also have a peer mentorship program called Communities for HEALing, in which they offer one-on-one support and local weekly support groups.
 Communities for HEALing is undergoing a research study that will demonstrate whether different kinds of mentorship can help people recover from an eating disorder, whether that is through peer mentorship or social support mentorship.